 HVAC Filter Replacement Frequency: When to Replace It

-Some filters have indicators or color changes that signal replacement.
-Homeowners should follow the manufacturer’s recommendations while monitoring “dirty HVAC filter symptoms.”
-Adjusting replacement frequency based on usage ensures optimal “HVAC airflow efficiency.”
+Homeowners should follow the manufacturer’s guidelines while keeping an eye on “dirty HVAC filter symptoms.”
+Adjusting replacement frequency based on consumption offers the best “HVAC airflow efficiency.”

 Examples: Homes with pets may change filters monthly.
 Learn how to check HVAC filter so your HVAC filter replacement frequency matches your home’s needs.